Paola62010/cookbook/TESTING.md

     - Steps are highlighted in the manual testing of the Home Page section.

     - Only authenticated users have access to this page.
-As a non authenticated user, try to navitage to any personal_recipes url (as example /personal/appetizers) and verify that you are redirected to the home page and a warning message appears (message will disappear after 3 seconds).
+As a non authenticated user, try to navitage to any personal_recipes url (as example /personal/appetizers) and verify that you are redirected to the login page.

 2. Top section